Securing the Maritime Domain — From the Tactical Edge to the Cloud.

 Vision

-Global Maritime Werx (GMW) is building a Zero Trust software platform that unites mobile applications, edge computing, and cloud-native services to secure and modernize maritime operations across the global commons.
-This integrated architecture not only protects data and critical OT systems but also enables real-time collaboration, advanced analytics, and operational insights for researchers, commercial fleets, and maritime forces—even in disconnected or contested environments.
-By combining continuous identity enforcement, encrypted data flows, and scalable interoperability, GMW delivers the foundation for trusted cross-sector innovation and mission continuity worldwide.
+Global Maritime Werx (GMW) is advancing a Zero Trust maritime ecosystem that unites mobile, edge, and cloud-native technologies to secure and modernize global maritime operations.
+Our integrated architecture safeguards data and operational systems while enabling real-time collaboration, analytics, and decision support for researchers, commercial fleets, and maritime forces, even in disconnected or contested environments.
+By enforcing continuous trust, encrypted data exchange, and interoperable scalability, GMW is building the foundation for resilient, cross-sector innovation and mission continuity across the world’s oceans

 Mission